6 Types of CTAs You Need to Have on Your Website

 #2: Form Submission

-Automated lead generation and form submission is part of what makes an eCommerce business a potential career and side lucrative side hustle.
-Form submission CTAs go hand-in-hand with lead generation because they’re used to collect the information that’s necessary to turn the website user into an actual lead.
+Automated lead generation and form submission make an eCommerce business a potential career and side lucrative side hustle.
+Form submission CTAs go hand-in-hand with lead generation because they’re used to collect the necessary information to turn the website user into an actual lead.
 Once a form is submitted, you have the contact information you need to follow up with them and take the next step toward converting them into a customer.

 #3: Persistent Header